Want to become plastic-free in HK?

-You can also consider buying a Savon de Marseille bar of soap from Mordicus.
+- You can also consider buying a Savon de Marseille bar of soap from Mordicus.
 This soap has so many uses.
 You can use it to clean dishes, clean surfaces, as a shower gel, shampoo, a liquid detergent for your dishes, or even to clean your makeup brushes.

 Where can I shop for eco-friendly products in Hong Kong?

+Plenty of businesses have realized the potential profits of sustainable products.
 To keep your purchases local, we’ve gathered a list of our four favorite eco-shops in Hong Kong.

 Plastic-free HK is an online shop with a broad range of products curated to help Hong Kongers live as sustainably as possible.
 They offer everything from baby and child items to cleaning supplies to bath and beauty products.